yeldiRium/gotry/README.md

   This will probably require a rewrite of the `Try` logic so that `f` is run in another goroutine and raced against the timeout.
+* Rewriting this using [Contracts](https://go.googlesource.com/proposal/+/master/design/go2draft-contracts.md) would make it even better, since we'd have type safety at compile time.